SzeWingChan/School_District_Analysis/README.md

 Changes in the updated district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs:
 -   The average math score of Thomas High School is changed.
 -   The average reading score of Thomas High School is changed.
--   The passing percetage of math and passing percentage of reading are changed.
+-   The passing percentage of math and passing percentage of reading are changed.
 -   The percetange of overall score of Thomas High School is changed.